yadav19/online-video-downloader/README.md

-# Onvid downloader
+# Onvid (online video downloader)

 ## Description:
-    Onvid is a class module {inside vids package} solely made for downloading one file video streaming files into a user specified name
+    Onvid is a class module {inside vids package} built on python solely made for downloading one file video streaming files into a user specified name

 ## Implementation:
     implementing the onvid class is very easy.